-Hello Oregon!
+Hello California!
 Today's vehicle care topic is: Synthetic Oil vs. Petroleum Based Oil.
 Synthetic motor oil is a substitute for petroleum based oil.
 If you aren't currently using it, why not?
 Synthetic motor oil maximizes engine power and fuel economy.
 To see why, we'd need a microscope, so we'll have to settle for using our imaginations.
 The molecules of conventional motor oil are long hydrocarbon chains.
 Synthetic motor oil, on the other hand, has uniform, round molecules.
 Which is slipperier, a pile of pencils or a pile of marbles?

 Most of us have a busy life and occasionally miss an oil change; go ahead, admit it.
 Since we're not perfect, doesn't it make sense to use a motor oil that's got your back?

 What about price?
 Petroleum based oil may appear to win out on this point, but let's consider all the facts.
 Although synthetic oil costs more, it lasts longer, protects your vehicle engine better and increases fuel economy.
 You'll likely save money in the long run.
 If you're serious about making your vehicle last longer, consider using synthetic motor oil.